r-z-j/r-z-j/README.md

 # Hi there, I'm Robert!

 Software developer with experience in Java, Spring Boot, JavaScript, Node JS, and Vue.
-Studied computer science at Indiana University.
+Studied computer science at Indiana University and took a deeper dive in to enterprise development through the Tech Elevator coding bootcamp.
 Team player committed to delivering high-quality code and learning something new every day.